 Piha Surf

 The locals' version of what the break is, what to expect, and what to respect.
+The ultimate training ground.

+Piha is an exposed west coast beach break facing the Tasman.
+This means it picks up swell almost continuously.
+There's almost always something to surf here.
+The downside of the same fact: the sand is always moving.
+We can have big swells that roll through and either make or break a wave you were surfing last week.
+While we do have some ‘consistent’ spots like The Cove, the swells influence the quality of the wave all year round.
 If you're learning, the right answer is almost always to take a lesson with one of the four local schools — they read the conditions for you and choose where and when to put you in the water.
 If you're an experienced surfer visiting from elsewhere, plan to watch the break for a while before you paddle out.
-The thirty minutes you spend reading the water from the beach is the most useful thirty minutes you'll spend on a Piha surf trip.

 Use the rip, don’t fight it.